 For example, engagement rises to 61% for those whose company has a feedback program, compared to 45% for those without.

-Plus, frequency of listening makes a big difference too.
+Plus, the frequency of listening makes a big difference too.
 Even if you’ve got an engagement program, asking people for their responses once a week (or even more) can boost your engagement score by as much as 10%.

-Step 6: Keep listening and acting
+Keep listening and acting on feedback

 Overall, onboarding should be a process that your organization takes as seriously as interviewing.
 And one of the biggest contributors to world-class onboarding is world-class listening and action.